ongzx37/campus-ride-sharing-srs/SRS.md

 alt="A diagram of a diagram AI-generated content may be incorrect." />

-Figure 3.1: Use Case Diagram of Campus Ride-Sharing and Parking Integration System
+Figure 3.1: Use Case Diagram of Campus Ride-Sharing and Parking

+Integration System

 <span id="_wgt7p1owc0h4" class="anchor"></span>

 3.1.1.1 Student

-Figure 3.2: Use Case Diagram of Actor (Student)

 <img src="./media/image5.png" style="width:5.73013in;height:6.30691in"
 alt="A diagram of a student AI-generated content may be incorrect." />

+Figure 3.2: Use Case Diagram of Actor (Student)

+Table 3.1: Use Case Diagram of Actor (Student)

 |  |  |  |
 |:---|:---|:---|